davidxia3/sports_probabilistic_predictions/src/analysis/README.md

 - `brier_score`: The moneyline based Brier score of all games involving the team.

+### `model_seasonal_accuracy.py`
+This Python script computes the binary accurcy of various model based probabilistic predictions by season for each league.
+The 4 leagues are MLB, NBA, NFL, and NHL.
+For each league, the results are saved to `results/model_seasonal_accuracy/{league}.csv`.
+The columns of each results file are below.
+- `season`: The season as an integer, representing the year the season ended.
+- `ml_accuracy`: The binary accuracy of moneyline based probabilistic predictions.
+- `bt_accuracy`: The binary accuracy of Bradley-Terry based probabilistic predictions.
+- `home_bias_accuracy`: The binary accuracy of predictions using the home team win probability from the first half of each regular season.
+- `coinflip_accuracy`: The binary accuracy of a constant 0.5 prediction for all games.

 ### `model_seasonal_brier.py`
 This Python script computes the Brier score of various model based probabilistic predictions by season for each league.
 The 4 leagues are MLB, NBA, NFL, and NHL.
 For each league, the results are saved to `results/model_seasonal_brier/{league}.csv`.
 The columns of each results file are below.
 - `season`: The season as an integer, representing the year the season ended.